 It’s a shame, though, that the boys are too young to play with LEGO—to celebrate the release of the new Netflix originals LEGO Friends: The Power of Friendship and LEGO Bionicle: The Journey to One, the Stream Team got some cool LEGO playsets with their kits, and you can look up the #LEGOFriends and #LEGOBionicle hashtags on social media to see how the other school-age kids are getting their LEGO-tivity on!

-That said, I hope your Netflix and chill’s going better than mine is, and always remember, when all else fails, there’s always Peppa Pig*.
+That said, I hope your Netflix and chills are going better than ours is, and always remember, when all else fails, there’s always Peppa Pig*.

 Until the next, I remain,

 *Note: I still strongly dislike that poorly behaved porcine, but hey—she gets results.

 I wrote this post as part of the Netflix Stream Team, a community of creators letting our audiences know about cool things the streaming service has to offer in exchange for sneak peeks of new shows and fun Netflix swag!
 Though my boys are some of the youngest kids in the Stream Team lot, I like keeping on top of the shows they might get into as they grow… because I’ll probably have to watch with them.
 Because parenting.
 Until next time!

 Tell your wife, tell your kids, tell your husbands: